 Their data must also be in a “transferrable format”.
 This means that the data user must receive their data in a structured format that is clear and readable, and in a common electronic format.

-Thus, if a European Economic Area customer requests to access the information you have been storing on them, the request must comply with it.
+Thus, if a European Economic Area customer requests to access the information you have been storing on them, You must comply with the request.
 The response must be reasonable - it should be presented in a readable format rather than being in the form of raw data or encrypted data.

 A right that is relatively unique and new to the data protection world is the right of erasure, which is similar to the right to be forgotten, but more limited.
 It allows the data user to request that their data be deleted within 30 days after the request is submitted.